Aged Cheese (Parmesan) - Developing

 • outputs: a dictionary mapping output names to Signal objects.

-• subcomponents: a list of other Circuit instances that this circuit is built from.
+• subcomponents: a list of other Component instances that this component is built from.

-• connect(): a method where the internal structure of the circuit is declared by creating and wiring subcomponents.
+• connect(): a method where the internal structure of the component is declared by creating and wiring subcomponents.

 Automatic Input/Output Detection

-To make circuit definition easier, you do not need to manually fill the inputs and outputs dictionaries.
+To make component definition easier, you do not need to manually fill the inputs and outputs dictionaries.
 Instead, the simulator inspects the class annotations:

 • Attributes annotated with Input are automatically added to the inputs dictionary.